How to get the best home insurance deal in Ireland

 Try leaving your car at home!

 If you commute to your destination (work, shopping, college, etc) there are motor insurance providers who will discount your premiums…some by as much as up to ten percent.
 So try the bus, train or bicycle…and make sure you keep the receipts to prove you are using your vehicle less than before.

 Decrease the amount that your insurance policy pays out!

 If you purchase a motor insurance policy that does not cover the full loss, your premiums will be lower.
-However the higher the excess (the sum you must pay towards the claim), the lower the final payout!
+However the higher the excess the lower the final payout!

 Use the same insurance company for other insurable items!

-You can save up to ten percent in premiums if you decide to insure more than just your car through the same insurance company.
+You may save up to ten percent if you decide to insure more than just your car with the same insurer.
 By insuring your house, pet, etc, you may avail of annual policy savings.

 Your job description!

 Always let the insurance company know when you switch career or job to one that requires less mileage, as this may reduce your risk factor and hence your insurance premiums.
 So, not only will you be paying less for your petrol but you could knock as much as ten percent off your annual car insurance costs!

 Never undervalue your car!

-Never pretend that your car is worth less than it is just to keep you premiums low, as this will mean that you get less of a payout in the event of a claim.
+Never pretend that your car is worth less than it is, just to keep you premiums low.
 It is no harm to seek advice from the insurance company as they may direct you to a valuation segment that represents a true reflection of your car’s value, which could lower your overall premium.

 No claims bonus protection!